 Watering Tagetes marigolds in pots

-They come in bright yellow and orange colors, and more rarely in red, maroon, white, and bicolor varieties.
+They come in bright yellow and orange colors and rarely in red, maroon, white, and bicolor varieties.

 African, French, Afro-French, and Signet marigolds are all Tagetes.
 They are native to Mexico and taller than common marigolds.

-Tagetes require more water than their namesakes from the daisy family and need to be watered more than once a week.
+Tagetes require more water than their namesakes from the daisy family and must be watered more than once a week.